 Kasowitz Benson Torres LLP’s success, strength, and high quality legal work is a direct result of our coordinated legal services that recognize the individual contributions each of our attorneys and non-legal staff bring from their own backgrounds and experiences.
 Our clients expect no less, and we are dedicated to continuing to encourage an environment in which a broadly diverse community will thrive.

 The firm recruits students from Howard Law School and the Northeast Black Law Students Association Job Fair, utilizes law school diversity directories and resume collects, and participates in the Long Island Hispanic Bar Association Internship Program.

-In addition to firm training programs and networking events, an annual stipend to a number of diverse attorneys to attend a minority-oriented seminar of their choosing.
+In addition to firm training programs and networking events, an annual stipend is provided to a limited number of diverse attorneys to attend minority-oriented seminars of their choosing.

 In partnership with the Justice Resource Center, Kasowitz serves as a mentor law firm to students attending The Law Institute at John Dewey High School in Brooklyn.
 The firm provides students with resources to encourage and facilitate academic achievement, the pursuit of higher education, and an understanding of the legal field.

 Kasowitz is a member of the California Minority Counsel Program (CMCP), The Leadership Council on Legal Diversity (LCLD), and the Minority Corporate Counsel Association (MCCA).
 The firm also supports various minority organizations including, but not limited to, The Cuban American Bar Association and The Puerto Rican Bar Association.
 In addition, Kasowitz is a signatory of the Statement of Diversity Principles of the New York City Bar Association.

 Kasowitz is honored to have received the following accolades:

 - The American Lawyer Top Firm for Diversity award

 - Law360’s 100 Best U.S. Law Firms for Minority Attorneys